top of page

 The Museum of the American Cocktail is housed in the Southern Food & Beverage Museum.
 For the low price of $10.50, you can peruse the artifacts of Southern food culture.
 Be sure to check out their events calendar to take advantage of cooking classes!
 Also, a source for more really fun podcasts, including The NOLA Drinks Show.

-book cover for Lift Your Spirits
+New Orleans cocktail book Lift Your Spirits

 Lift Your Spirits - a fun, easy read by local historians Liz Williams & Chris McMillian to learn about NOLA history, drinking culture & how trade (and ice) shaped the drinks world we know today.
 And there's recipes for you to sip a bit of New Orleans at home.